by-ae/ae-in-workflow/README.md

 ### First Install DiffSynth-Studio via their installation guide at https://github.com/modelscope/DiffSynth-Studio (Do not just download the release)

-## 🚨 HOTFIX: Avoid OOM Errors
+## HOTFIX: Avoid OOM Errors
 **Important Memory Fix**: The Z-Image node loads large models that can cause OOM errors.
-To prevent this, use ComfyUI's "Unload Model" node after the Z-Image node in your workflow.
-This unloads the DiffSynth-Studio models from VRAM without requiring complex execution order management or additional nodes.
+To prevent this I've added a boolean (true/false) to unload all models before execution.

 ### Via ComfyUI Manager (Recommended):